antalsz/hs-to-coq/examples/graph/README.md

 Here, the FGL implementations of Breadth-First Search and Disjkstra's algorithm are translated and verified.

 The translated files can be found in the lib folder, and the proofs are in theories folder.

+Note that the [Equations](http://mattam82.github.io/Coq-Equations/) package is needed for many of the proofs in the theories folder.